 Now, whether or not you would actually use a 12.5″ barrel at 500 yards is a very different question and outside of what we’re talking about here.
 To that point, remember that I didn’t consider the bullet’s energy in any of these charts or graphs.
 Punching a hole in a piece of paper is one thing, but actually having the impact cause significant damage is another.

 How it looks on a target

+Next, let’s look at the 50 and 100-yard targets.
 What stood out to me with the 100-yard zero target is just how close in performance the 20″ and 16″ barrels were.

-If you look at the 300-yard zero, you can easily imagine a scenario where aiming for a head shot means sending rounds over the top and missing completely.
+If you look at the 300-yard zero, you can easily imagine scenarios where aiming for a head shot means sending rounds over the top and missing completely.

 I hope you enjoyed this little exercise.
 There are three big takeaways you should keep from this:

 - The 50/200 or 25/300 zero is a myth.
 The charts all clearly show that there are different impact points.
 Sure, they are pretty close, especially with a 20″ barrel, but do not think that because you zeroed at 50 yards it also means you’re dead on for 200.
 Always verify at the further distance if that’s your goal.

 - Overall, 200 yards appears to be a good all-around zero for AR-15s firing the 55gr M193 cartridge.
 The 50-yard zero, while not a perfect match, is fairly close.